dishakamale/robotics/content/authors/admin/_index.md

     url: https://wordpress.lehigh.edu/robotics/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include safe, perception-aware decision-making and planning with user preferences.

 # Interests to show in About widget
 interests: